jagthedrummer/phocoder-rb/README.md

 phocoder-rb
 ================

 Phocoder-rb is a ruby gem for easy interaction with the  [Phocoder](http://phocoder.com) image processing service.
+It allows you to easily add image handling to your app without needint to create or manage image processing infrastructure.

 ## Getting Started